PawseySC/singularity-containers/_episodes/32-writable-containers.md

 ### Create a persistent overlay filesystem

+We haven't stated this explicitly in previous episodes: Singularity containers are **read-only**.
+In other words, you cannot create or edit any files inside their filesystem.

-There can be instances where, rather than reading/writing files in the host filesystem, it would instead come handy to persistently store them inside the container filesystem.
+However, there can be instances where, rather than reading/writing files in the host filesystem, it would instead come handy to persistently store them inside the container filesystem.
 A practical user case is when using a host parallel filesystem such as *Lustre* to run applications that create a large number (*e.g.* millions) of small files.
 This practice creates a huge workload on the metadata servers of the filesystem, degrading its performance.
 In this context, significant performance benefits can be achieved by reading/writing these files inside the container.

 Singularity offers a feature to achieve this, called *OverlayFS*.